-“Nguyen’s already over there,” Stephens said, rolling back to let me through.
+“Nguyen’s already over there,” Stevens said, rolling back to let me through.
 I checked myself before grabbing hold and slipping over the edge.
 I was only worried about the .45, with its slim leather retaining strap and obviously weak snap.
 But I could not leave the gun behind.
-I thought about Tex’s full holster but it was on the other side and the safe advantages of the flap were outweighed by the speed of getting to the weapon if the need for it was great.
+I thought about Tex’s full holster but it was on the other side and the safety advantages of the flap were outweighed by the speed of getting to the weapon if the need for it was great.

 I eased into the cool water, the speed of it going by taking me by surprise again.
 The current was fast and heavy.
 I was pulled downstream and had to head toward the shore slipping my hands along, one at a time, instead of going hand over hand as I’d planned.
 It took five minutes to cross the less than twenty-foot distance.
 When I got across I immediately checked the .45.
 It was there.
 I rolled over and crawled face down toward where Tex’s body had to lay.
-Nugyen being Nguyen, had not waited at the end of the rope.
+Nguyen being Nguyen had not waited at the end of the rope.
 He was gone and I was seemingly alone in the night.
 The enemy fire remained concentrated in the area surrounding the bridge, although not seeming to actually hit the huge imposing structure of the thing.
 Not that I could hear.
 I’d already learned that there were no ricochets in real combat situations but there was always plenty of loud sounds without them.

 I was cool and I was clean, and I was headed for Tex, as long as I stayed close to the rushing water.
 It was a longer crawl than I thought it would be, mostly because the runnels running down into the river from the not too distant cliff face were soft flowing but fairly deep.
-I came out of one of them big enough to be considered a stream back at home, and ran right into Nguyen.
+I came out of one of them big enough to be considered a stream back at home and ran right into Nguyen.
 He’d stationed his body broadside to my progress, with his head facing the river.

-“Nugyen,” I whispered, afraid of speaking loud enough to draw fire to our side of the river.
+“Nguyen,” I whispered, afraid of speaking loud enough to draw fire to our side of the river.